HomeHow We Test

 Step 2: Hands-on testing

-For quick tools like AI writing assistants, we spend 15-20 minutes running specific test prompts — the same ones we use across competitors so we can compare apples to apples.
+For quick tools like AI writing assistants, we spend 15-20 minutes running specific test prompts — the same ones we use across competitors.
 For complex tools like code editors or video generators, we'll spend an hour or more working on a real task.

 Step 3: Pricing analysis

 We break down every pricing tier, including free plans and trial periods.
-Critically, we convert all USD pricing to INR at current exchange rates and show both.
-Most AI tool review sites ignore this entirely, which makes them useless for users budgeting in rupees.
+We show pricing in both USD and INR at current exchange rates.

 Step 4: Scoring